-Most products have inactive ingredients added as flavourings, binders and flow agents.
+Most products have inactive ingredients added as flavors, binders, and flow aids.
 Some may also contain other active ingredients such as vitamin C, choline, inositol - vitamin B8 or PABA - vitamin B10.
-Please note that the B-complex you use does not necessarily have to contain vitamins B8 and B10.
+Please note that the B complex you use does not necessarily have to contain vitamins B8 and B10.

 B vitamins can be found in animal and plant sources.
-Muscle meat, for example, is a good source of B3 and B5.
-Liver, on the other hand, is a good source of B2, B5, B7, B9 and B12.
-Adding just 4 per cent liver to your cat's raw meal will provide adequate amounts of all these nutrients.
-Thiamine is the only vitamin that is difficult to obtain in sufficient quantities from natural sources.
-It is also one of the most "sensitive" B vitamins, as it is easily destroyed by cooking/heating, by a neutral or alkaline environment, or by oxidation.
+For example, lean meat is a good source of B3 and B5.
+Liver, on the other hand, is a good source of B2, B5, B7, B9, and B12.
+Adding just 4 percent liver to your cat's raw meal will provide adequate amounts of all of these nutrients.
+Thiamine is the only vitamin that is difficult to obtain in adequate amounts from natural sources.
+It is also one of the most "sensitive" B vitamins, as it is easily destroyed by cooking/heating, exposure to a neutral or alkaline environment, or oxidation.
 The richest source of thiamine is nutritional yeast.

-So if we don't want to use at least 2 per cent nutritional yeast in our homemade recipe, we need to add thiamine in some other form to prevent deficiency.
-The easiest way to do this is to use vitamin B complex.
+So unless we want to use at least 2 percent nutritional yeast in our homemade recipe, we need to add thiamine in some other form to prevent deficiency.
+The easiest way to do this is by using vitamin B complex.

 Almost every vitamin B complex has a specific smell.
 Some cats like it, others are not so crazy about it.
-As the product ages, some ingredients begin to break down and the smell becomes stronger.
-To slow down this process, the vitamin B complex should be stored in a cool, dry place.
-However, if the smell becomes too strong, it may be time to buy a fresh product.
+As the product ages some ingredients will begin to degrade and the odor will increase.
+To slow down this process, vitamin B complex should be stored in a cool, dry place.
+However, if the smell gets too strong, it may be time to buy a fresh product.

-To minimise the loss of these water-liquid vitamins once they have been mixed with the meat, it is important to retain any liquids that come out of the meat, especially after freezing.
+To minimize the loss of these water-soluble vitamins once they've been mixed with the meat, it's important to retain any liquids that come out of the meat, especially after it's been frozen.

-Vitamin B Complex is rightly a popular supplement for dogs and cats and offers numerous benefits.
-Vitamin Complex is rich in B vitamins (B1, B2, B3, B4, B5, B6, B7, B9, B12) which can be helpful in this respect:
+Vitamin B complex is rightly a popular supplementary feed for dogs and cats and offers numerous benefits.
+Vitamin complex is rich in B vitamins (B1, B2, B3, B4, B5, vitamin B6, B7, B9, B12) that can help:

 - Improvement of skin and coat